 While most move-in inspections occur the day the tenant arrives, move-out inspections can occur either on the tenant’s departure day or shortly after.
 To schedule your tenant’s inspection, research local laws to see the timeframe within which you can perform the inspection.
 Then, give your tenant written notice of the upcoming inspection.
 Include this notice in the lease agreement letter for tenants moving into the property.
 Include the notice in the lease termination letter for tenants moving out of the property.
 Once the tenant agrees to a date and time, you can move forward with the inspection.

-- Is present during the inspection – the landlord and tenant can remain on the same accord throughout the inspection.
-The landlord can clearly explain the charges deducted from the security deposit, and the tenant can sign their agreement during the inspection.
-However, having a tenant present may result in a less effective inspection.
-The landlord could forget to check certain parts of the property or become distracted by the tenant’s presence.
+You and your tenant can stay on the same page throughout the inspection.
+You can clearly explain the charges deducted from the security deposit, and the tenant can sign their agreement during the inspection.
+However, having a tenant present can be distracting, and it can be easy to forget to check certain parts of the property.

-- Is not present during the inspection – the landlord will have space to complete the inspection without distraction.
-However, this increases the chance a tenant may deny deductions for damage and accuse the landlord of unfair charges.
+You will have the space to complete the inspection without distractions.
+However, this increases the chance a tenant may deny deductions for damage and accuse you of unfair charges.

 Include your tenant in the move-in/move-out inspection process to avoid disputes about unfair charges.
 Assess the property individually if you want to inspect the unit without pressure.